gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 those cases the Protection Engines uses SCTP DATA chunks identified with a dedicated Payload Protocol Identifier.

-During protection engine initialization, that is after the SCTP association reaches the ESTABLISHED state (see {{RFC9260}} Section 4), but before DTLS 1.3 key-management has completed and the Protected Assocation Parameter Validation is completed, any in-band Key Management MAY use SCTP user message that SHALL use the SCTP-DTLS PPID (see {{iana-payload-protection-id}}).
-These DATA chunks SHALL be sent unprotected by the protection engine as no keys have been established yet.
-As soon as the protection engine has been intialized and the validation has occured, further DTLS 1.3 handshakes being sent using SCTP use messages with the
-SCTP-DTLS PPID, will have their message protected inside SCTP DTLS chunk protected with the currently established key.
-SCTP DTLS chunk state evolution is described in {{init-state-machine}}.
+During DTLS chunk protection initialization, that is after the SCTP association reaches the ESTABLISHED state (see {{RFC9260}} Section 4), but before DTLS 1.3 key-management has completed and the Protected Assocation Parameter Validation is completed, the DTLS message exchange over the SCTP association's user messages SHALL use the SCTP-DTLS PPID (see {{iana-payload-protection-id}}).
+These DATA chunks sent before VALIDATION state has been reached SHALL be sent unprotected by the protection engine as no keys have been established yet.
+As soon as the protection engine has been intialized and the validation has occured, further DTLS 1.3 handshakes being sent using SCTP use messages with the SCTP-DTLS PPID, will have their message protected inside SCTP DTLS chunk protected with the currently established key.
+SCTP DTLS chunk state evolution is described in

-DTLS related procedures MAY use the Flags byte provided by the DTLS chunk header (see {{sctp-DTLS-chunk-newchunk-crypt-struct}}) for their needs.
-Details of the use of Flags are specified within this document in the relevant sections.
+{{init-state-machine}}.

 The SCTP common header is assumed to be implicitly protected by the protection engine.
 This protection is based on the assumption that